 In this, our fourth of six blog posts exploring the validity of the resurrection of Christ, we invite you to consider the factual, historical evidence that gives believers certainty that Jesus rose from death, leaving behind an empty tomb as He promised!
 You might choose to first read our earlier blog posts on the crucifixion and burial details, if you missed them.

-This week we look at five important facts of the empty tomb, and why the Roman Guards and Jewish leaders chose to cover up the truth of Jesus’ resurrection.
+Today we look at five important facts of the empty tomb, and why the Roman Guards and Jewish leaders chose to cover up the truth of Jesus’ resurrection.

 In the blink of an eye, on the third day of entombment, something amazing happened: Jesus beat death to live again!
 No other empty tomb holds such significance!